More than 400,000 displaced in northwest Syria in 3 months: UN

-More than 400,000 people have been displaced in northwestern Syria over the past three months, the UN said Friday, as the government presses an intensified bombardment of the rebel-held region.
+More than 400,000 people have been displaced in northwestern Syria over the past three months, the UN said Friday, as the government presses an intensified bombardment of the opposition-held region.

+UN human rights chief Michelle Bachelet condemned "international indifference" in the face of the mounting death toll in government air strikes on the region's schools, hospitals, markets and bakeries.

+The jihadist-dominated Idlib region is supposed to be protected by a months-old international truce deal, but has faced growing bombardment by the government and its ally Russia since late April.

 The region under attack is home to some three million people, nearly half of them already displaced from other parts of the country.